< Explore all opportunities

 Visit program website

-In the Congressional App Challenge, members of the U.S. House of Representatives host district-wide challenges for middle school and high school students, encouraging them to learn to code and inspiring them to pursue careers in computer science.
-Students create and submit their original apps for a chance to win the Congressional App Challenge.
+Every year we challenge students in our districts to create and submit their original apps for a chance to win the Congressional App Challenge (CAC).
 Each challenge is district-specific.
-Representatives publicly recognize winning teams, and each winning app may be put on display in the U.S. Capitol Building for one year.
+As U.S. Representatives we publicly recognize our winning teams and each winning app may be put on display in the U.S. Capitol Building for one year.
 Additional prizes may be available.
+The Congressional Internet Caucus initiates the annual CAC.
+We have appointed the non-profit Internet Education Foundation to provide the CAC with supplemental staffing and support.

 Eligibility Requirements

-• If competing as a team, at least half of the teammates must be eligible to compete in the district in which they are participating.
+- If competing as a team, at least half of the teammates must be eligible to compete in the district in which they are participating in.

 Deadline